 Most stock options are non-qualified stock options, in which case the tax implications arise when the options are exercised.
 At this time, the executive is taxed at their ordinary income tax rate on the spread between the current market price and the exercise price.
 Thus, the executive's gain from backdating is partially reduced by these additional taxes.
 The corporation records a compensation expense deduction for tax purposes in the amount of the difference between the market price at exercise and the option's exercise price.
-Because opportunistic backdating of option grant dates results in lower exercise prices for option grants, it reduces corporate taxes when the options are
+Because opportunistic backdating of option grant dates results in lower exercise prices for option grants, it reduces corporate taxes when the options are exercised.
+Under the assumption that the marginal tax rate of the corporation and the executive are the same, the tax consequences of backdating non-qualified stock option grant dates would effectively net out to zero, as the additional taxes paid by the executive would be offset by the reduced taxes at the corporate level.

-Method").
+However, under Section 162(m) of the Internal Revenue Code, enacted by Congress in the Omnibus Budget Reconciliation Act of 1993, firms are not allowed to deduct for follow a practice of granting employee stock options on the date with the lowest closing price within the thirty-day period subsequent to the employee's date of hire (the "Thirty-Day Method").
 The Company continued to utilize this method generally but not uniformly, both for new hires and for replenishment grants to existing employees, until December 20, 2001.
 At that time, the Company determined that options granted using the Thirty-Day Method were compensatory under APB No 25, and discontinued use of the Thirty-Day Method thereafter."
-Also note that beginning June 15, 2005, FASB Statement No. 123, Accounting for Stock-Based Compensation, requires entities to recognize expenses associated with option grants according to the "fair value" of those awards, which is positive even when options are granted at the money.
+Also, beginning June 15, 2005, FASB Statement No. 123, Accounting for Stock-Based Compensation, requires entities to recognize expenses associated with option grants according to the "fair value" of those awards, which is positive even when options are granted at the money.
 This might induce firms to grant relatively fewer options at the money.